MRes Plant and Microbial Biology

 This module will give you the opportunity to develop skills relevant to a career in biological research.
-It will consist of a laboratory or field based research project in our Plant and Microbial Biology research group where you'll work under the supervision of a member of academic staff.
+It will consist of a laboratory or field based research project in our Ecology and Environment research group where you'll work under the supervision of a member of academic staff.
 You'll formulate the hypotheses and questions to be addressed and plan and carry out experiments to test these hypotheses.
 The project will be written up in the form of a scientific paper and you'll keep a notebook of the research, deliver an oral presentation of your work, and participate in a viva voce in which you'll discuss your research findings in the context of the literature.

 The literature review requires you to write a critical review of a biological topic of choice.
 The literature review will involve extensive reading of original research papers, reviews and books together with information extracted from other media.
 You'll be required to critically analyse hypotheses in the field and critically analyse the quality of the evidence used to support them.
 Where controversies exist, you'll indicate which side has the stronger case.
 The literature review should also identify gaps in our current knowledge and understanding and make suggestions for the future developments in the field.

 This module provides training in the skills and approaches necessary to design, manage, conduct, analyse and present research in whole organism biology and environmental science.
 Generic skills involve designing and planning an effective and reproducible study, making best use of available resources; collecting and managing data to address study aims; and communicating results orally and in writing to different audiences.
 The module also covers advanced principles of experimental design, data interpretation, and graphical presentation, introduced in the statistical computing environment using a series of workshops and student-centred learning assignments to develop skills and proficiency.

 |Science Communication for Researchers (15 credits)||